commonprefix/payment-system-docs/docs/flow/steps.md

         isAssetOutMPT = assetOut.holds<MPTIssue>()
         owner = offer.owner()

-        # Create MPToken for the offer's owner.
-No need to check for the reserve
+        # Code comment: Create MPToken for the offer's owner.
+No need to check
-        # since the offer is removed if it is consumed.
-Therefore, the owner count
+        # for the reserve since the offer is removed if it is consumed.
-        # remains the same.
+        # Therefore, the owner count remains the same.
         if isAssetInMPT:
             if checkCreateMPT(sb, assetIn.get<MPTIssue>(), owner) != tesSUCCESS:
                 return True

-        # It shouldn't matter from auth point of view whether it's sb or afView.
+        # Code comment: It shouldn't matter from auth point of view whether it's sb
-        # Amendment guard this change just in case.
+        # or afView.
+Amendment guard this change just in case.
         applyView = sb if sb.rules().enabled(featureMPTokensV2) else afView

-        # Make sure offer owner has authorization to own Assets from issuer if IOU.
+        # Code comment: Make sure offer owner has authorization to own Assets from issuer
-        # An account can always own XRP or their own Assets.
+        # if IOU.
+An account can always own XRP or their own Assets.
         # If MPT then MPTDEX should be allowed.
         if (requireAuth(applyView, assetIn, owner) != tesSUCCESS or (isAssetInMPT and checkMPTDEXAllowed(applyView, assetIn, owner, None) != tesSUCCESS) or (isAssetOutMPT and checkMPTDEXAllowed(applyView, assetOut, owner, None) != tesSUCCESS)):
-            # Offer owner not authorized to hold IOU/MPT from issuer.
+            # Code comment: Offer owner not authorized to hold IOU/MPT from issuer.
             # Remove this offer even if no crossing occurs.
             if offer.key():
                 offers.permRmOffer(offer.key())
             if not offerAttempted:
-                # Change quality only if no previous offers were tried.
+                # Code comment: Change quality only if no previous offers were tried.
                 ofrQ = None
-            # Returning true causes offers.step() to delete the offer.
+            # Code comment: Returning true causes offers.step() to delete the offer.
             return True

         if not checkQualityThreshold(offer.quality()):